jericson/talavera/README.md

 If you place _any_ excess tiles, you have lost the game.

+> **Example**: Starting the fourth and final draft phase, you have
-> **Example**: If you have placed 2 yellow, 3 reds, and 4 azure tiles,
+> placed 2 yellow, 3 reds, and 4 azure tiles.
+In order to win, you
-> you must draft exactly 1 sky blue tiles to win.
+> must draft exactly 1 sky blue tiles.

 **Extra special win**: place _exactly_ the customer's order according to the numbers on the order card.
 (Warning: this involves quite a bit